MANIFEST

 • Publishers have priority in decision-making through voting.

-A product can be anything that can be downloaded from the RDN or other sources.
+A product can be anything that can be downloaded from the Internet.
 The product base is formed by publishers.
 A publisher can be anyone who offers a product or products.

-A site can be created by anyone willing.
-That user can then include other members, who receive the same rights as the founder.
-Publishers can elect moderators, who constantly monitor the observance of the rules by other users.
-A referendum among all members always maintains highest priority and can cancel or alter any decision.
-The values and rules of each site are laid by the respective community.
-Sites compete with each other by offering the best moderation policy and content management.
+A store can be created by anyone willing.
+That user can then include other members (publishers or authors), who receive the same rights as the founder.
+Publishers can elect moderators, who constantly monitor the observance of the rules by other users and publishers themselves.
+A referendum among all members always maintains the highest priority and can cancel or alter any decisions, particularly the ones that are made by moderators.
+The values and rules of each store are laid by the respective community.
+Stores compete with each other by offering the best moderation policy and content management.
 Other users can participate in the formation of ratings, reviews, and other social activities.